Nomad Gateways

 Click run.

-In the Admin UI, go to Network > Gateways to verify that the gateway you created is online.
+In the Admin UI, go to Networking > Gateways or Networking > Relays to verify that the node you created is online.

 If it does not appear online, perform a hard refresh of your web browser.
 Within a couple of minutes, if it is still not online, verify that the StrongDM daemon is running by running ps aux|grep sdm